Faculty Handbook 2016–17

-Detailed information on retirement benefits and options is available online at old.suny.edu/BENEFITS/Retirement.cfm.
+Detailed information on retirement benefits and options is available on the SUNY Benefits site.
 A SUNY brochure, Retirement Programs for New Faculty and Staff, is also available on that site.
-The following information outlines some of the information available on the SUNY benefits site.
+Please refer to both for the most in-depth information; the following is an overview.

 Defined Benefit Plans:

 Defined benefit plans provide a fixed, lifetime monthly income at retirement.
 The benefits you receive at retirement will be determined based on a benefit formula, using a specific formula factor, your final average salary, age, and years of service.
-Benefits are guaranteed by the New York State constitution.
+Benefits are guaranteed by the Constitution of the State of New York.

 Defined contribution plan benefits are based on the amounts contributed by the employer and employee and the success of the investments.
 The amount of future accumulations available upon retirement varies according to investment selection and performance.
 The amount of benefits you receive at retirement will be based on the amount of funds contributed to your account, the investment earnings on those funds, your age when you take income, and the payment option(s) you choose.
 Benefits are not guaranteed.

 The Optional Retirement System (ORP) includes several carriers:

-An employee is assigned to a tier based on the date of membership in one of the retirement plans:
+An employee is assigned to a tier based on the date of membership in one of the retirement plans.
+The amounts contributed by the employer and employee are determined by the employee’s tier:

-For more information on the ORP, please refer to the Summary Plan Description (PDF) published by SUNY.
+For more information on the ORP, please refer to the SUNY Optional Retirement Program site.
 Employees may also contact Grace Bonnell, the benefits administrator in Human Resources, (914) 251-6091, for more information.

 Full-time employees: Participation in a retirement system is mandatory for full-time employees.
 Selection of the retirement system must be made within the first 30 days of employment and, once made, may not be changed.
 If a full-time faculty member (or other full-time employee) has not selected his or her retirement system within the 30 days, he or she is automatically enrolled in TRS.